 We are a 70-member non-auditioned, SATB adult community chorus located in Pennington, New Jersey.
 We perform locally three times a year and participate in a variety of community outreach activities.
 Our repertoire spans the globe and includes genres from Early Renaissance, Baroque, Classic/Romantic, 20th Century, Jazz, Blues, Pops, Gospel, and new compositions based on American poetry.

-At the threshold of its 60th year, we have grown phenomenally, serving over the decades as a musical home to more than 900 singers.
+Now in our 60th year, we have grown phenomenally, serving over the decades as a musical home to more than 900 singers.
 We count more than 70 members---from Mercer, Hunterdon, Burlington, and Middlesex counties, in New Jersey, and Bucks County, Pennsylvania.
 But the philosophy of the founders remains the same: to provide those who love to sing with the opportunity to learn and perform a variety of exceptional music under professional directorship.
 As always, auditions are not required.

 The chorus’s tradition of community service continues to evolve.
 Established in 1973, the Hopewell Valley Chorus Scholarship—now $1,000—is annually awarded to a musically gifted, graduating high school senior who lives in the Hopewell Valley and plans to continue to be musically active, lifelong.